yellenlab/SmartScope/guide.md

     '''
     # Number of apartment on chip in the y direction
     NUMBER_OF_APARTMENTS = 100.0
-    # Number of apartents on chip in the x direction
+    # Number of apartments on chip in the x direction
     NUMBER_OF_STREETS = 100.0
     # Distance in um between the center of two apartments in x direction
     APARTMENT_SPACING = 200.0
     # Distance in um between the center of two apartments in y direction
     STREET_SPACING = 200.0

-    # Chip Dimentions from alignment mark to alignment mark
+    # Chip Dimensions from alignment mark to alignment mark
     CHIP_WIDTH = 26000.0
     CHIP_HEIGHT = 9500.0